ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 ------------

-In this tutorial, the spinal cord segmentation model generated from :doc:`../tutorials/one_class_segmentation_2d_unet` will be needed.
-In the log directory of this trained model, a folder named ``seg_sc_t1_t2_t2s_mt`` (if the default value of the parameter ``model_name`` was used) contains the packaged model.
-The path to this folder will be needed in this tutorial and will be referenced as the location to the object detection model.
+In this tutorial, the spinal cord segmentation model generated from :doc:`../tutorials/one_class_segmentation_2d_unet` will be needed since it will be used for the step 1.
+Please make sure you did this tutorial prior to this present example and that a folder named ``seg_sc_t1_t2_t2s_mt`` is available.

 Configuration file